CyberFlameGO/svnpython/Doc/library/string.rst

 The ``'#'`` option is only valid for integers, and only for binary, octal, or hexadecimal output.
 If present, it specifies that the output will be prefixed by ``'0b'``, ``'0o'``, or ``'0x'``, respectively.

-The ``','`` option signals the use of a comma for a thousands separator.
-For a locale aware separator, use the ``'n'`` integer presentation type instead.

 *width* is a decimal integer defining the minimum field width.
 If not specified, then the field width will be determined by the content.